 The objective of this year’s project is to sustain and further spread the Heads Up, Eyes Forward! safe driving message (started in 2011) and reach people beyond the state of New Jersey, with new and innovative methods.

 Our primary target audience is high school students that will soon be, or are already, driving.
 We also aim to reach drivers of all ages throughout our schools, community and beyond New Jersey.

 Magnets/ Parking Spot – The Safe Driver of the Month Parking Spot.
 We select one student each month at each of our four high schools, who displays our magnet on his or her car.
 The winning students receive the Safe Driver of the Month Premium Parking Spot at their school along with coupons and gift cards from our local business partners.
 Our team worked hard at the beginning of the school year to solicit numerous donations from these businesses.
-We have also created a new promotional video for each high school to easily explain to students how they can win the coveted parking spot.

 Social Media – We have continued to champion our cause on social media with our Facebook, Twitter, Instagram, Youtube, and Tik Tok accounts.